RandomHuman2020/wiredesktopwiki/Debugging.md

 open -a WireInternal wire://conversation/62684726-295f-41c8-bc42-a93144158502
 ```

-In order to test the proper registration of the protocol in the system:
+To test the proper registration of the protocol in the system, use this command:

 ```sh
 open wire://conversation/62684726-295f-41c8-bc42-a93144158502
 ```